Java version history: Java SE 8 (LTS)

 Java 8 is not supported on Windows XP but as of JDK 8 update 25, it can still be installed and run under Windows XP.
-Previous updates of JDK 8 could be run under XP by downloading archived zip format file and unzipping it for the executable.The last version of Java 8 could run on XP is update 251.But its components compatibility starts to break on unsupported OS in early build during Java 8 updates development.
+Previous updates of JDK 8 could be run under XP by downloading archived zip format file and unzipping it for the executable.
+The last version of Java 8 could run on XP is update 251.

 From October 2014, Java 8 was the default version to download (and then again the download replacing Java 9) from the official website.
 "Oracle will continue to provide Public Updates and auto updates of Java SE 8, Indefinitely for Personal Users".

 Java 8 updates

 Java SE 9

-Java SE 9 was made available on September 21, 2017, due to controversial acceptance of the current implementation of Project Jigsaw by Java Executive Committee, which led Oracle to fix some open issues and concerns, and to refine some critical technical questions.
+Java SE 9 was made available on September 21, 2017 due to controversial acceptance of the current implementation of Project Jigsaw by Java Executive Committee which led Oracle to fix some open issues and concerns and to refine some critical technical questions.
 In the last days of June 2017, Java Community Process expressed nearly unanimous consensus on the proposed Module System scheme.